 - 5.5.1.
 Perform functions as stipulated in section 18 of the OHS Act 85. - 5.5.2.
-Represent department/ unit/ programme on Health Safety and Environment (HSE) Committee at quarterly HSE Committee meetings and as required. - 5.5.3.
+Represent department/ unit/ programme on Health Safety and Environment (HSE) Committee at quarterly HSE Committee meetings as required in section 19(1) of the OHS Act 85. - 5.5.3.
 Attend HSE related toolbox talks and training when required.
 Participate in departmental HIRA. - 5.5.4.
 Identifying potential hazards, and in collaboration with employer participate in investigating and addressing employee HSE concerns, near miss incidents, and accidents and suspected occupational illness. - 5.5.5.
 Discuss and report HSE matters including HSE meeting minutes with unit management and in departmental meetings. - 5.5.6.
 Perform other duties as required, where the number of staff would not warrant a separate staff member to perform said duties e.g. evacuation warden and emergency controller.